 Day of surgery — modern fasting, the carbohydrate drink, and pre-incision preparation

 The day-of-surgery protocol replaces decades of unscientific habits with evidence.
 Clear fluids until 2 hours before the operation.
 Solid food until 6 hours before.
 A specifically formulated carbohydrate drink 2 hours before surgery (not a sports drink).
 Selective bowel preparation only when indicated.
 Antibiotics within 1 hour of skin incision.
 Thromboprophylaxis.
 Each step is measured and timed.
-Dr. Khaled Ghalwash and Dr. Mohamed Ghalwash apply the modern protocol on every elective operation.
+Dr. Khaled Ghalwash apply the modern protocol on every elective operation.

 The single most consequential change is modern fasting.
 The "nothing after midnight" rule has no evidence.
 It causes pre-operative dehydration, which causes hypotension under anesthesia, which is treated with excess intravenous fluids, which causes complications.
 The cascade is preventable.
 Allowing clear fluids until 2 hours before surgery breaks the cascade at the start.